 All the baptized faithful are to be welcomed to the Table, and none shall be excluded because of race, sex, age, economic status, social class, handicapping condition, difference of culture or language, or any barrier created by human injustice.

-Hope Church celebrates The Lord's Supper during the Worship services on the first Sunday of each month.
+Hope Church celebrates The Lord's Supper during the Worship service on the first Sunday of each month.
 In addition, we observe The Lord's Supper on Ash Wednesday, Maundy Thursday, and Christmas Eve.